This post includes affiliate links.

 Next, remove your fingers from the loop, but hold the crossed over section with your finger tightly.

-Now pull the yarn the was crossed over thru the loose loop to make a new loop.
+Now pull the yarn that was crossed over thru the loose loop to make a new loop.

 Hold the newly formed loop tightly with the loop underneath.
 Put your hook thru that newly formed loop (switch the hands first which hold that newly formed loop).